rotami/MiSTerPiSync/README.md

 # Bugs
 Please wait for the final release.
 In the current state it erases save files from the second MiSTer.
+  Working on a newer version that will back-up in two separate folders and then merge them in one folder that then wil synchonise with both devices.

 ## Disclaimer
 This is my first project and it has not been thoroughly tested.
 I am not responsible for any damage or loss of save games or save states that may occur as a result of using these scripts.
 Please use this project at your own risk.